-We will seek references on all short-listed candidates, including internal candidates, before interview.
+We will seek references on all short-listed candidates, including internal candidates and carry out an online search as part of due diligence before interview.
 We will scrutinise these and resolve any concerns before confirming appointments.
 The references requested will ask specific questions about the suitability of the applicant to work with children.